JavierGSS/portfolio-2/README.md

 ## :dart: About ##

-Personal portfolio featuring a short bio, my blog an my projects.
+Personal portfolio featuring a short bio, my blog and my projects.

 ## :sparkles: Features ##